In this article:

 Alternatively, if you’re aged 50 - 85, you could secure an over 50s plan where you won’t need to provide any medical information.

-At Reassured we have a specialist impaired risk life insurance team who have a great track record of securing cover for those who have previously been declined.
+At Reassured we have a specialist impaired risk life insurance team who have a great track record of securing some form of cover for those who have previously been declined.

 Simply get in touch to find out about your options.